bitburner-official/typescript-template/README.md

 Write all your typescript source code in the `/src` directory

-To autocompile as you save, run `npm run transpile` in a terminal.
-To send changed files as you save, run `npm run watch` in a terminal.
+To autocompile and send changed files as you save, run `npm run watch` in a terminal.
 Have them both running simultaneously so that it all happens automatically.

 For Bitburner to receive any files, you need to enter the port `npm run watch` logs to the terminal